Skip to Content

 • Weigela

-These shrubs, except panicle hydrangea, buttonbush, and shrub roses, can be cut back hard, nearly to the ground or around 4 to 6 inches tall.
+These shrubs, except panicle hydrangea, buttonbush, and shrub roses, can be cut back hard, nearly to the ground or around 4 - 6 inches tall.
 They will grow back and flush our with new stems before flowering in later spring and summer.

 Other March Chores

 Even though we are nearing the end of the winter, a lot of elderly still have cabin fever.
-Give the gift of houseplants, bird feeders (with feed), bird nest boxes (bluebird, robin, owl, wood duck), or early planted spring annuals!
+Give the gift of houseplants, bird feeders with feed, bird nest boxes (bluebird, robin, owl, wood duck), or early planted spring annuals!